ved-sharma/HyperStackReg/README.md

 See [license](https://github.com/ved-sharma/HyperStackReg/blob/master/LICENSE) file

 # Questions
 [Image.sc](https://forum.image.sc/) is the best place to ask questions about this plugin.
-Please post your question with @vedsharma tag so I recieve your message.
+Please post your question with the @vedsharma tag so I get the notification.